deepinsight/insightface/recognition/arcface_torch/README.md

 When the number of classes in training sets is greater than 300K and the training is sufficient, partial fc sampling strategy will get same accuracy with several times faster training performance and smaller GPU memory.

-1. Different Parallel Methods Training Speed (Larger is better)
+1. Training speed of different parallel methods (samples/second), Tesla V100 32GB * 8.
+(Larger is better)

 | Method                 | Bs128-R100-2 Million Identities | Bs128-R50-4 Million Identities | Bs64-R50-8 Million Identities |
 | :---                   |    :---                          | :---                            | :---                     |